mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

     border-bottom: 1px solid #000
 ```

-If you prefer to leverage sass's nesting capabilities, the example above can be written like so
+If you prefer to leverage SASS's nesting capabilities, the example above can be written like so
 ```sass
 .primary-menu
     //some menu styles